MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

  The position locating the bit within the bitset.

 ### Remarks
- When compiling with _SECURE_SCL 1, a runtime error will occur if you attempt to access an element outside the bounds of the bitset.
-See [Checked Iterators](../standard-library/checked-iterators.md) for more information.
+When you define [\_ITERATOR\_DEBUG\_LEVEL](../standard-library/iterator-debug-level.md) as 1 or 2 in your build, a runtime error will occur in your executable if you attempt to access an element outside the bounds of the bitset.
+For more informations, see [Checked Iterators](../standard-library/checked-iterators.md).

 ### Example